andy-ngo/ogse-services-main/README.md

 SETUP:

-Use Windows IIS Manager to host [4thYrProjectWebsite folder](/src/main/resources/4thYrProjectWebsite) as a website and initialize a .json MIME type, /application/json.
+Use Windows IIS Manager to host [4thYrProjectWebsite folder](/src/main/resources/4thYrProjectWebsite) as a website and [one time setup] initialize a .json MIME type, /application/json.

 Change line 41 of [JavaWebSocketServer.java](/src/main/java/JavaWebSocketServer.java) such that the folder path is correct with your system.